gjmcn/zap/docs/contents-md/reduce.md

 | (# u 5 v 10)
 | (# u 6 v 20)
 | (# u 7 v 30)   // array-of-objects
-x sum [a :v]     // 60
+x sum 'v'        // 60
 ```

-The elements of the iterable (or results of the callback if used) are treated as numbers.
-If any element converts to `NaN`, the reduction operator will return `NaN`.
+Values are treated as numbers.
+If any value converts to `NaN`, the reduction operator will return `NaN`.

 `sum` returns `0` if the iterable is empty, `mean` returns `NaN`. `variance` and `deviation` return `NaN` if the iterable has less than 2 elements.